Protein Muffins

 • eggs – these muffins don’t use flour so you need eggs to help the muffins rise and create the fluffy texture.
 Because there are quite a few eggs needed, I don’t recommend trying to replace these with an egg replacer.

-• maple syrup – one of my favorite natural sweeteners.
-Just be sure to use pure maple syrup, not the artificial kind labeled “pancake syrup” and made from corn syrup… NOT the same!
+• maple syrup – be sure to use pure maple syrup, not the artificial kind labeled “pancake syrup” and made from corn syrup… NOT the same!
+Honey will also work.

 • almond butter – instead of flour and oil we’re using almond butter!
-Check the ingredient label to make sure the only ingredient is almonds (or almonds and salt).
-I used Wild Friends almond butter, but I also like the natural store brands from Trader Joe’s and Whole Foods.
-You’ll just want your almond butter to have a drippy consistency rather than super thick.
+Check the ingredient label to make sure your nut butter only has one or two ingredients is (almonds and salt).
+I love Wild Friends almond butter, but whatever brand you use you’ll want your almond butter to have a drippy consistency rather than super thick.

 • almond milk – you can substitute with your favorite nut milk or cow’s milk.
 Try making your own almond milk!